Thermadiag/seq/README.md

 ------

 Seq library is a small collection of header only and self dependant components.
 There is no restriction on internal dependencies, and a seq component can use any number of other components.
 For instance, almost all modules rely on the [bits](docs/bits.md) one.
+The only exception is the `cvector` class that requires compilation, unless you define `SEQ_HEADER_ONLY`

 All classes and functions are defined in the `seq` namespace, and names are lower case with underscore separators, much like the STL.
 Macro names are upper case and start with the `SEQ_` prefix.